Training & Hiring

 Here’s the thing: They provide a false sense of security.
 Hands must be treated the same, with or without gloves on.
 This means you still must wash your hands before putting them on.

-Just pretend you are not using gloves, and go through the proper protocol; you will be fine.
+Just pretend you are not using gloves, and go through the proper protocol.

-You can't use anything in your kitchen that is not stamped NSF.
+You can't use anything in your kitchen that is not NSF-approved.
 NSF is an organization that tests and certifies equipment for commercial use.

-No, you can't just go to the local store and buy mixing bowls or whisks.
-Often, these are constructed with materials in such a way that they can never be cleaned to the standards of restaurant safety.
+Unfortunately, you can't just go to the local store and buy mixing bowls or whisks to use in your restaurant's kitchen.
+Often, these are constructed with materials that can never be cleaned to the standards of restaurant safety.

-Unfortunately, NSF products can be more expensive, but don’t get caught in an inspection using non-NSF products.
-You are going to lose that battle no matter what.
+Though NSF products can be more expensive, you won't want to get caught in an inspection using non-NSF products.
+The infraction can be costly and you are going to lose that battle no matter what.

-There are a lot of great tips throughout this article that will help you serve safe food, and avoid violations, but knowledge without action is useless.
+There are a lot of great tips throughout this article that will help you protect your restaurant, staff, and guests from food-borne illnesses as a result of health code violations, but knowledge without action is useless.

 If you were unfamiliar with any of the health code violations mentioned here, there are likely others you don’t know about.